10 Free Node.js Hosting Websites – How to host your Node.js code for free?

 - Unlimited always on static sites

-One cool thing about Glitch is you can make changes to your project within the Glitch editor, and your changes will be live almost instantly, how convenient!
+One cool thing about playgrounds is you can make changes to your project within the editor, and your changes will be live almost instantly.
+How convenient!

 Vercel is a very popular hosting solution with many cutting-edge features and amazing developer experience.
 Although Vercel focuses on frontend apps, it has built-in support for hosting serverless Node.js functions in the free tier.
 Also, Vercel can be configured to retain serverful behavior with the help of its Legacy Serverful Behavior.